 So, for me, a retirement business has been the answer.

 With my hectic life I need a retirement business that can give you a steady residual income, even through the tough times.
 So I chose a slow-burn business that lets me take time off for family and offline work and still be there when I come back to it.

-The one I have chosen is a Private Members Club.
+The one I have chosen is a Private Members Club in which we join together in Angel Investing.
 You can learn more about it from short videos here.